zontreck/iTunes-Backup-Extract/README.md

 With this tool you can easily extract your text messages.

+## Getting Started

+As you will see when you launch the program, you need a file called "3d0d7e5fb2ce288813306e4d4636395e047a3d28" out of your iOS backup.
+And while it does prompt you to find the 5a file as well, it doesnt actually do anything to that file aside from open it with sqlite.
+I will be adding in the call log support eventually as well as HTML but for now i was happy i even got the text messages to work so effectively.

 ## Build Instructions

 Presently this tool is only tested in a linux environment!